lau-bel/Node.js-CLI/README.md

 The designing of this tool was an exercise for Becode.org.
 The goal was to designing à CLI-tool using de [pwned API](https://haveibeenpwned.com/API/v2#BreachesForAccount) and stylish it with our own tastes.
-I used other packages as : figlet, ora, chalk-rainbow.
+I used other packages as : figlet, ora, chalk-rainbow, axios, validator, args.

 ## H2 To install it :